great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/filesystem/connect_filesystem_source_data.md

 <ImportGxAndInstantiateADataContext />

-### Create a Datasource
+### Create a Data Source

-The following information is required when you create an Amazon S3 Datasource:
+The following information is required when you create an Amazon S3 Data Source:

-- `name`: The Datasource name.
+- `name`: The Data Source name.
 In the following examples, this is `"my_s3_datasource"`

 - `bucket_name`: The Amazon S3 bucket name.

 - `boto3_options`: Optional.
-Additional options for the Datasource.
+Additional options for the Data Source.
 In the following examples, the default values are used.

 1. Run the following Python code to define `name`, `bucket_name` and `boto3_options`: